AustinPerry22/fs-journal/notes/Carear_Stuffs.md

 follow up application's within 24hr always end on a call to action - what are the next steps?

-if you don't want job recommend other ppl
+if you don't want that job recommend other ppl

 next checkpoint is getting a job